SuperGabe5/libharmonia/README.md

 This is a fork of libadwaita designd to fit in better with KDE

-it's going to have a more UWP (WinUI) appearance to fit in with the modern aesthetic of KDE
+it's going to have a more UWP (WinUI) like appearance to fit in with the modern aesthetic of KDE

 all done without breaking ABI compatibility at all so there's no need to recompile